inverno-io/inverno-mods/inverno-security/README.md

 });
 ```

-A proper authentication implementation shall always return an authentication whether authentication succeeds or fails, however there might be use cases where we simply want to fail and propagate the authentication error.
+A proper authentication implementation shall always return an authentication whether authentication succeeds or fails.
+However, there might be use cases where we simply want to fail and propagate the authentication error.
 This can be desirable when handling denied authentications is not required and must be delegated to a higher level typically the security manager.

 Considering previous example, we can make sure only authenticated authentication will be transformed by using the `failOnDenied()` operator which can be invoked to avoid having to handle denied authentications when transforming the authentication output: